DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 ### 7.1 General Recommendations

-It is strongly recommended that you validate values obtained from an end user before you save them to a data base or use in any other way.
+It is strongly recommended that you validate values obtained from an end user before you save them to a database or use in any other way.
 The values should be validated on several levels:

 1. Specify the required restrictions for inputs on the client.